szczyglis-dev/py-gpt/README.md

 sudo snap connect pygpt:docker docker:docker-daemon
 ````

 **Code interpreter:** a real-time Python Code Interpreter is built-in.
 Click the `<>` icon to open the interpreter window.
-Both the input and output of the interpreter are connected to the plugin.
-Any output generated by the executed code will be displayed in the interpreter.
-Additionally, you can request the model to retrieve contents from the interpreter window output.
+Plugin code input/output is mirrored there only when **Connect to the Python code interpreter window** is enabled (default: enabled).
+The window keeps 30 input/output blocks by default (`0` = unlimited), and **Always run code in a fresh kernel** is disabled by default.

 ![v2_python](https://github.com/szczyglis-dev/py-gpt/raw/master/docs/source/images/v2_python.png)